-The Ohio casinos haven’t managed to fulfil their initial promises of new jobs and income, but still, they’ve made an impact.
-They have also pinned the blame on the apparition of racinos which take away a big part of their customers.
-These being said, the casino operators claim there is an oversaturated market, with a direct impact on the implementation of online poker in Ohio.
+The Ohio casinos haven’t managed to fulfill their initial promises of new jobs and income, but still, they’ve made an impact.
+They have also pinned the blame on racinos’ apparition, which takes away a big part of their customers.
+These being said, the casino operators claim there is an oversaturated market, directly impacting the implementation of online poker in Ohio.

-However, the example of the neighbouring state of PA, which entrusted the online business exclusively to the existing casinos, might change the situation altogether.
+However, the example of the neighboring state of PA, which entrusted the online business exclusively to the existing casinos, might change the situation altogether.

-The main supplier for Ohio gaming slots, these establishments have also become the main competitors for the initial casinos and resorts.
-There is an ever-going race for customers between them, as the casinos often complain that racinos have been allowed by the authorities to open up shop, regardless of market studies or strategic positioning and have put a dent in their original market shares and subsequently in their profits.
+The leading supplier for Ohio gaming slots, these establishments have also become the main competitors for the initial casinos and resorts.
+There is an ever-going race for customers between them.
+The casinos often complain that racinos have been allowed by the authorities to open up shop, regardless of market studies or strategic positioning, and have put a dent in their original market shares and subsequently in their profits.

-A solid alternative to the games offered by any casino Ohio based is the lottery.
-After it was voted for, in 1973, the lottery developed step by step, across the 30-year period when it was the main possibility to gamble in this state.
+A solid alternative to the games offered by any casino Ohio-based is the lottery.
+After it was voted for, in 1973, the lottery developed step by step across the 30 years when it was the primary possibility to gamble in this state.
 This day, the resident can enjoy the state lottery, as well as the inter-state options.
-Also, there are restaurants and different venues which allow the play of keno, by transmitting the results of draws every four minutes.
+Also, there are restaurants and different venues that allow keno’s play by transmitting the results of draws every four minutes.

-Some people even consider the VLTs installed in racinos as a form of lottery, rather than slot-like gambling, even though the similarities between the two systems are numerous.
+Some people even consider the VLTs installed in racinos as a form of a lottery rather than slot-like gambling, even though the similarities between the two systems are numerous.

 However, the option of online casinos Ohio might still be viable, pretty much depending on the way, the system created by the neighbouring state of Pennsylvania is going to turn out.
 It might just become the push needed for authorities to see it as a means for bringing some extra revenues, without increasing taxes.